theneva/dissertation/src/background.md

 - One public API (accessible through the firewall); and
 - One web application that communicates with the public API and visualises the data as a website.

 A service can be interacted with through a defined interface.
 One may open for communication over the network using a well-defined interface such as Representational State Transfer (REST) or Remote Procedure Calls (RPC).
 A software _system_ is composed of one or more _services_.
 The _system_ will often comprise one service that provides a visual representation of data---for example a website service---that integrates with the other components---services---in the system.
 Thus, the _system_ is an abstract idea that only exists in documentation, while the _services_ are the concrete software implementations of the various elements of the system specification.
+The only code expression of the _system_ specification can be a public-facing API tying the required services together.

 The microservice pattern can be seen as a way to implement SOA by defining each service as a stand-alone application that can be run, developed, and deployed independently of the other services [@castro:evaluating:2015, p.
 585].